HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 If the sparkle icon or floating action button (FAB) does not appear:

 - Verify if IQ is installed or enabled.
-For more information, refer to [Installing IQ](./installation.md).
+For more information, refer to [Enabling IQ](./installation/enable.md).
 - Verify your account permissions with a system administrator.
 While IQ is optimized for the Practitioner persona, any authorized DX user can access it.

 **Incorrect message display**